-The next time you plan to visit the Dominican Republic, don't miss your chance to play with monkeys in this jungle park.
+The next time you plan to visit the Dominican Republic, don't miss your chance to play with monkeys — it's such a unique experience here!

-Found just around the corner from one of our favorite beaches on this island (hi, Sosua!) is a national park full of these cute little monkeys.
+Found just around the corner from some of our favorite beaches on this island (hi, Sosua!) is a park you can come visit that's full of these cute little monkeys.
 Join them for snack time (they love munching on nuts and fruit) then zip line through the jungle.
 Sounds like the perfect day trip to me!

 Thinking about volunteering in the Dominican Republic?

 It's easy to get started, just fill out an application